farbere/Runarljod/README.md

     * Production: modules used for the final training/validation of the model
     * i3d: I3D Model from arXiv:1705.07750
     * notes: some tutorials on packages/models used
-    * results: saved pickle files of the trained model(s)
+    * Results: saved pickle files of the trained model(s)